ricoping/pymebun/README.md

 You just need to install mecab v0.996 on your linux environment.
  </p>
 <p>
 You can get a list of dictionary that contains noun, adverb and so on by using <i>mecab2obj function</i>.
-And it also contains data about how many times a word appears in sentence you input.
+And it also contains data about how many times each word appears in a sentence you input.
  </p>
 <p>
 Both mecabing.bash and mecabing.py are required to be on the same directory.